d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 1. Identify the kernel version
 2. Search and find an exploit code for the kernel version of the target system
 3. Run the exploit

+Although it looks simple, please remember that a failed kernel exploit can lead to a system crash.
+Make sure this potential outcome is acceptable within the scope of your penetration testing engagement before attempting a kernel exploit.